How To Create A Brand

 Before you can analyze what your competitors are doing, you need to know who they are.
 So, think about how your customers would find your products online and use them to perform an online search.

-Go past the sponsored links and write down the top five competitors listed there.
+Go past the sponsored links and write down the top five competitors.
 Then, repeat this process until you see which three competitors show up the most.
-Those three are your main competition in this industry.
+Those three are your main competitors in this industry.

 To analyze what your competitors are doing, start by doing a full audit of the products and services listed on their websites.